 - Photodiode detectors (e.g. consumer electronics, thermal cameras)

-- High-electron-mobility transistors (HEMT) (e.g. used in cells phones)
+- High-electron-mobility transistors (HEMT) (e.g. used in cell phones)

 - Photovoltaics (e.g. high efficiency solar cells, thermophotovoltaics)